 A black bear’s natural lifespan is anywhere from twelve to fifteen years.
 Bears that have been "touched" by humans, however, have a shortened lifespan of only six to seven years.

 This is one of the reasons that we have our national parks and forests: to protect bear sanctuaries.
-There are strict laws that must be observed: you are not allowed to kill adult female bears.
-There are wildlife agencies set up that protect the bear population.
+Strict laws are in place that must be observed: you are not allowed to kill adult female bears.
+Wildlife agencies set exist to protect the bear population.